animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-See Apache Geode’s documentation for more information on [Managing Heap and Off-Heap Memory](https://geode.apache.org/docs/guide/19/managing/heap_use/heap_management.html).
+See Apache Geode's documentation for more information on [Managing Heap and Off-Heap Memory](https://geode.apache.org/docs/guide/19/managing/heap_use/heap_management.html).